Snowshoeing is a great way to get outside in the winter!

 Make sure to check the weather forecast before going out on your adventure.
 Avoid poor weather conditions.

-Knowing the weather will also help to know what to wear and most importantly when is sunset.
+Knowing the weather will also help to know what to wear and, most importantly, when it is sunset.

 Remember to stay Hydrated while snowshoeing.